Surya-KF/MediSaga-RAG-Chatbot-Application/README.md

   ollama pull llama3
   ```

+## Contributing

+Contributions are welcome!
+Please create a pull request or open an issue to discuss any changes or improvements.

+## License

+This project is licensed under the MIT License.

 ## Contact

-For any questions or clarifications, please contact [KF SURYA] at [suryakf04@gmail.com ].
+For any inquiries or support, please contact [suryakf04@gmail.com].

+---